cedadev/dot-dynamic-scopes/README.md

 You then need to register the scopes used by your application.
 This is done in the same way regardless of whether you are using a separate resource server or not.
-Scopes are registered using the `Scope.register` method - this method will transparently either call out to the `RESOURCE_SERVER_REGISTER_SCOPE_URL` if it is defined, or create an instance in the local database if it is not defined.
+Scopes are registered using the `Scope.register` method - this method will create a scope instance in the local database and, if `RESOURCE_SERVER_REGISTER_SCOPE_URL` is defined, make the call-out to register the scope with the authorisation server.

-A good place to create scopes is in a post-migrate handler (assuming you are applying your database migrations on each deploy, which you should be!).
+A good place to register scopes is in a post-migrate handler (assuming you are applying your database migrations on each deploy, which you should be!).
 For example, in `apps.py`:

 ```python
 from django.apps import AppConfig as BaseAppConfig